sparticlesteve/QuickAnaHPC/README.md

   which configures and launches the application.
 Has several command line options for specifying the input samples, the driver to use, and various other job configuration options.
-  * The '--task ID:N' option allows to specify a chunk of the input data for processing.
+  * The `--task ID:N` option allows to specify a chunk of the input data for processing.
 The process will only use the ID-th chunk of size 1/N of the input samples.
 If samples are broken up into individual files, this is a useful way to distribute files evenly across separately submitted tasks.